subsquid/specs/network-rfc/11_portal_api.md

 #### 200 OK

-A list of blocks in the form of [gzipped](https://www.rfc-editor.org/rfc/rfc1952) [JSON lines](https://jsonlines.org/) body, with each JSON object representing a block.
+A list of blocks in the form of [JSON lines](https://jsonlines.org/) body, with each JSON object representing a block.\
+The response may additionally be compressed with the compression method specified in the [`Content-Encoding` header](https://developer.mozilla.org/en-US/docs/Web/HTTP/Reference/Headers/Content-Encoding).

 The portal may return any number of blocks before terminating the stream.
 Due to the streaming nature of the HTTP protocol, it's not possible to communicate the reason of termination to the client.
 Clients are supposed to check the `number` (and `hash`) of the last returned block and to send subsequent requests if more blocks are needed.

 The returned list may contain blocks that don't match the query filters.
 They are added to designate the chain scanning progress.
 In particular, the first existing block with `block.number >= query.fromBlock` is always included.
 For every blockchain, except for Solana, the above condition can be replaced with equality, i.e., `first_returned_block.number == query.fromBlock`.

-Blocks in the list are guaranteed to be sequentially ordered and to belong to the same chain.
+Blocks in the list are guaranteed to be ordered by their number and to belong to the same chain.

 If some block `block` has been included in the response, it is also guaranteed that all the existing blocks on the chain from `query.fromBlock` to `block` matching the query are also included in the response (no matching blocks are skipped).